-This iconic stretch of woodland protects the scenic approach to Duxbury’s Town Hall and the First Parish Church buildings.
+This iconic stretch of woodland protects the scenic approach to Duxbury’s Town Hall and First Parish Church.
 It extends along both sides of Depot Street and contains at least 1.5 miles of trails.

 Located at the corner of Tremont and Depot Streets, this woodland was acquired with two purchases by the Duxbury Rural and Historical Society, in 1931 and 1952.
 It is named for one of the families who sold the property to the DRHS.

 On the east side of the property is the Smith Family tomb, maintained by the Duxbury’s Cemetery Department.
 The Smith family farm was located across Depot Street.
 Benjamin Smith was a master mariner and captain of some of the largest ships in the Weston fleet.

 Prior to all that, this land was within the region of the Patuxet, members of the Wampanoag tribe, who inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.

 Lapham Woods is intended for conservation purposes, but there are some trails available to the public.
 The DRHS does not provide any warranty on the use or safety of these trails.
 Most trails are marked with red blazes.

 There are several trailheads.
 One is very close to Boomer Square, on the east side of Depot Street.
 The trail, which is narrow but relatively clear, extends along the perimeter of the property, with additional trailheads on Surplus Street and at the intersection of Depot and Surplus.
 This route, including the walk back to the starting point along Depot Street is about 0.6 miles.
 Some areas are very rooty — step carefully!